 - Fibromyalgia

-- Long covid
+- Long covid (brain fog)

-I am describing CIRS – or Chronic Inflammatory Response Syndrome.
-Patients who suffer from CIRS have been diagnosed with all of the illnesses I listed above, plus many more.
-They have seen a wide variety of conventional and alternative practitioners, and taken every medication and supplement available.
-Unfortunately, they have often been dismissed by the medical establishment and told it’s all in their head.
+Those with CIRS may have visited a wide variety of conventional and alternative practitioners and taken every medication and supplement available.
+What’s worse, they may have often been dismissed by several health care providers and told their symptoms are all in their heads.

 Unraveling the Mysteries of CIRS